plone/plone.app.contentlisting/plone/app/contentlisting/README.txt

     >>> print contentlist
     <plone.app.contentlisting.catalog.CatalogContentListing instance at ...>

-In this case, we get a CatalogContentListing.
-That's the catalog based implementation of IContentListing.
-In other cases you might get a different type, but they should all conform to the rules of the interface.
+We get a CatalogContentListing.
+That is the catalog based implementation of IContentListing.
+In other cases you might get a different implementations, but they should all conform to the rules of the interface.

 The contentListing is a normal iterator that we can loop over.
 Each entry is a CatalogContentListingObject

     >>> listitem = contentlist[3]
     >>> print listitem